D067659/tpmc_documentation/technical_documentation/service_provider.md

  <tr>
   <td>url</td>
   <td>String (must be valid <i>URL</i>)</td>
-  <td>URL to which the request is made when this API is accessed.</td>
+  <td>URL to which the request is made when this API is accessed.
+May contain placeholders (see below).</td>
 	</tr>
  <tr>
   <td>header</td>